PrinceOfPuppers/neon-dragons/README.md

 Devlopment Goals
 ----------------
+-change config to yaml

 -refactor code to have a cleaner main file, as well as adding a proper main function

--improve look of snakes by having the segments be circles rather than lines, current apperence is for easier debugging

--add screen wrapping to snakes, current hurtle is with making this work with the collision detection
+-add insta-death to snakes that stray off screen

 -adding menu and win/replay screen

--adding orb that changes the speed and potentially the turning speed of the snakes

 -have cut off segments drop an orb proportional to how many segments where cut off

 -add monitor resolution option in menu

+-fix iris offset to look better

+-change name of project to somthing more suitable
 ----------------